Colour-Full/nextgencms/README.md

-# CMS Build Entirely On top of JavaScript Technologies Node.js / Express / MongoDB / sReact / Redux
+# CMS Build Entirely On top of JavaScript Technologies Node.js / Express / MongoDB / React / Redux

 An example project for a content management system build on top of popular JS technologies.
 It's using KeystoneJs as CMS admin panel, Mongo as a database, React on the front end and Redux Flux implementation to manage state.
 The project use Webpack as a build tool.